Serepthys/Serepthys.github.io/README.md

 For school.

-The pictures and hosting site are all that is required, not the website design.
+The pictures and hosting site are all that is required, and maybe some design principles.